JackBartels/4061GroupProjects/README.md

 ## Summary of Contributions

 This repository is a collection of projects completed by myself, Lee Wintervold, and Joe Keene for an Operating Systems course.
+All projects were written in the C programming language.
+Some code and content are instructor provided.

 My contributions and where to view them can be viewed concisely below: